This easy DIY tutorial will show you how to make farmhouse open shelves!

 no wrong way to do open shelving

-The key is finding good quality material to make the shelf and hardy brackets to support your shelf. luckily below you can shop this post!
+The key is finding good quality material to make the farmhouse open shelves and hardy brackets to support your shelf.
+Luckily below you can shop this post!
 This post may contain affiliate links… thanks for supporting the brands that support this blog of mine!

 Want to shop this post?